- Am I eligible to be a reviewer?

 The deadline for submission of applications for the Core Fulbright Scholar Program awards falls in the first week of August each year.* Immediately following the application deadline, CIES staff members begin reviewing and processing each application for eligibility and completeness.
 Once all eligible applications are deemed complete and assigned to the appropriate review committees, Discipline Peer Review Committee members are notified and the Discipline Peer Review cycle begins.
 Regional Review Committees meet after the Discipline Peer Review cycle, starting in October and ending in December.

 Discipline: The Discipline Peer Review cycle begins mid-August of each year.
-Reviewers are given two weeks to review the initial set of applications; they may also be asked to further comment on an application if consensus has not been reached, or to review additional applications submitted for later deadlines.
+Reviewers are given three weeks to review the initial set of applications; they may also be asked to further comment on an application if consensus has not been reached, or to review additional applications submitted for later deadlines.

 Regional: Regional Review Committee members are given access to the assigned applications roughly one month before the in-person committee meeting date.
 Committee meetings begin in October each year and continue to meet through December.